matomo-org/matomo/plugins/AIProviders/README.md

 verbatim, so escape them where you render them.
 URLs are guaranteed to be `http(s)`.

-**Grounding is not a marginal cost.** Every provider charges per search, and the retrieved page content is billed as input tokens on top.
-Expect roughly 10-30x the cost of the same request ungrounded.
+**Grounding is not a marginal cost.** Every provider charges per search, and the retrieved page content is billed as input tokens on top, so a grounded request costs a multiple of the same request ungrounded rather than a little more.
 The number of searches is capped on Anthropic (`max_uses`: 5) and the retrieved context on OpenAI (`search_context_size`: medium); Google exposes no cap at all.

 Grounded requests are slow (30-90s).
 The provider timeout defaults to 120s for them (30s otherwise).
-That exceeds PHP's default 30s `max_execution_time`, so **grounded completions are meant for CLI commands and scheduled tasks**, where it is unlimited.
-From a web request, either raise that limit yourself or lower the timeout with `withTimeoutSeconds()`, or the request dies before the provider answers.
+That outlasts the default read timeout of every common web server and proxy in front of PHP (nginx `fastcgi_read_timeout` and Apache `Timeout` are both 60s), which cut the connection whatever PHP is configured to allow.
+So **grounded completions are meant for CLI commands and scheduled tasks**, which have nothing in front of them.
+From a web request, either raise those limits yourself or lower the timeout with `withTimeoutSeconds()`, or the connection dies before the provider answers.
+(PHP's own `max_execution_time` is the lesser worry: on non-Windows SAPIs it does not advance while a cURL transfer is waiting.)
 A retryable HTTP status also re-runs the searches, so it multiplies both the wall time and the per-search fees.

-Two provider-specific caveats:
+Four provider-specific caveats:

 - **Google's citation URLs are not publisher URLs.** It returns a grounding redirect, so `url` is a `vertexaisearch.cloud.google.com` link and only `domain`, taken from the chunk title which Google sets to the publisher host, identifies the publisher.
 Two sources from the same page therefore do not deduplicate for Google: count distinct `domain`, not distinct `url`.
 When the title is not a hostname, `domain` is an empty string rather than a guess.
-- **Combining web search with JSON mode is degraded, not native.** OpenAI rejects the two together, so `withJsonResponse()` on a grounded request relies on the prompt instruction alone; handle a `null` from `getJsonData()`.
-Google accepts the combination but may not search at all in JSON mode.
+- **On OpenAI, combining web search with JSON mode is degraded, not native.** OpenAI rejects `text.format` together with web search, so `withJsonResponse()` on a grounded request relies on the prompt instruction alone; handle a `null` from `getJsonData()`.
+The search itself still runs.
+- **On Google, web search and JSON mode cannot combine at all, so the request is rejected** with an `AIProviderClientException`.
+Gemini would accept it and then answer without searching.
+Verified against `gemini-3.1-flash-lite`: asking for JSON suppresses grounding two independent ways, through `responseMimeType: application/json` and through the JSON instruction `withJsonResponse()` adds to the prompt, so dropping either one does not restore it.
+Drop one of the two calls; `canUseWebSearch()` cannot warn you, because it does not see the request.
+- **Anthropic can pause mid-search.** With several searches to run it may end the turn early and expect the message back to resume.
+AIProviders is deliberately single-round-trip, so the partial answer is returned as-is with `getStopReason()` reporting `pause_turn`.
+Check it before treating a grounded Anthropic answer as complete.

 ### JSON mode